Ohio State nav bar

 Find Your Own Healthy Way to De-Stress

-Stress has been identified as significantly impacting our mental and physical health for decades.
+Stress has been identified as significantly impacting our mental and physical health for decades(PDF)Links to a PDF document..
 In fact, the American Psychological Association’s (APA’s) surveys on American stress show that 4 major factors are consistently reported as major causes of stress: money, work, family, and health.
-It is important to be aware of stress factors, but also our abilities to deal with […]
+It is important to be aware of stress factors, but also our […]

 WRITTEN BY: Shawna Hite, Healthy People Program Specialist